EpochStudio/Galaxies-ToS-Privacy/ToS.md

 # Terms of Service
-Thank you for choosing EternalGaius as your Server Utility Discord bot.
-By using EternalGaius - which is collectively referred to as the "Service" further - you agree with the following Terms.
+Thank you for choosing Galaxies as your Server Utility Discord bot.
+By using Galaxies - which is collectively referred to as the "Service" further - you agree with the following Terms.
 If you disagree with any of these Terms, you are prohibited from accessing the "Service".

 ## General Terms
 *All Terms are exactly that: Terms.
 They are **not** guidelines and must **not** be violated under any circumstances.*